The Pagemaster: Reception

-On Rotten Tomatoes the film has an approval rating of 21% based on 19 reviews and an average rating of 4.4/10.
+On Rotten Tomatoes, the film has an approval rating of 19% based on 21 reviews and an average rating of 4.3/10.
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.

-Roger Ebert of the Chicago Sun-Times criticized the way the film's message came across, calling it a "sad and dreary film", adding that its message seemed to be that "books can be almost as much fun as TV cartoons and video arcade games."
-Brian Lowry of Variety said that the film's principal appeal for adults would be its abbreviated running time, and that it did not do enough with its famous fictional characters, noting "A more inspired moment has Richard using a book, Jack and the Beanstalk, to escape from the belly of a dragon.
-Unfortunately, such moments are few and far between."
-Rita Kempley of The Washington Post gave the film a positive review, calling it a "splendidly original children's fantasy about the world of books."
-James Berardinelli of ReelViews gave another positive review, calling it a "clever, often engaging, and always fast-paced motion picture" that "uses the visual medium to encourage its viewers to reach out with their imagination."
+Roger Ebert of the Chicago Sun-Times criticized the way the film's message came across, calling it a "sad and dreary film", adding that its message seemed to be that "books can be almost as much fun as TV cartoons and video arcade games".
+Brian Lowry of Variety said that the film's principal appeal for adults would be its abbreviated running time, and that it did not do enough with its famous fictional characters, noting: "A more inspired moment has Richard using a book, Jack and the Beanstalk, to escape from the belly of a dragon.
+Unfortunately, such moments are few and far between".
+Rita Kempley of The Washington Post gave the film a positive review, calling it a "splendidly original children's fantasy about the world of books".
+James Berardinelli of ReelViews gave another positive review, calling it a "clever, often engaging, and always fast-paced motion picture" that "uses the visual medium to encourage its viewers to reach out with their imagination".

 The Pagemaster earned a Razzie Award nomination for Macaulay Culkin as Worst Actor for his performance in the film (also for Getting Even with Dad and Richie Rich).
 He lost the award to Kevin Costner for Wyatt Earp.